Azure/fedramp-iaas-webapp/README.md

 This Azure Blueprint solution is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure.

 #### Quickstart
-1. Clone this repository to your local workstation.
+1. Clone or download this repository to your local workstation.

 2. Run the pre-deployment PowerShell script: azure-blueprint/predeploy/Orchestration_InitialSetup.ps1.
 [Read more about pre-deployment.](#pre-deployment)